HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 Close-up view of the required M3x30 countersunk screw and 3mm washer.

-Now insert it from the illustrated side of the housing ring through the 603ZZ ball bearing.
-Then you should insert the screw through the 3mm washer and finally into the axis of the valve flap.
+Now insert this from the illustrated side of the housing ring through the 603ZZ ball bearing.
+After that you should put the screw through the 3mm washer and finally into the axis of the valve flap.

-Completely assembled, your valve flap should now be rotatable in the housing.
+Your valve flap should now be ready to rotate in the housing.

-The valve flap arm has so far been inserted into the valve flap so that it can rotate freely.
-This is only clamped firmly to the valve flap in a further step.
+The valve flap arm is still inserted into the valve flap so that it can rotate freely.
+This will only be firmly clamped to the valve flap in a further step.

 Attach servo

-The valve flap can be opened or closed with the help of the SG90 servo.
-In the following section the servo is mounted on the housing.
+The SG90 servo can be used to open or close the valve flap.
+In the following section, the servo is mounted on the housing.

 • 2x 2mm self-tapping screws (usually included with the servo)

-Make sure that the connecting cable of the servo is not damaged.
+Make sure that the connecting cable of the servo is not damaged in the process.

-As soon as the servo is in the bracket, you can screw it into the bracket with the two 2mm screws.
+Once the servo is in the mount you can screw it into the mount with the two 2mm screws.

-So that the servo bracket can be screwed to the housing rings, you now need two M3 threaded inserts...
+So that the servo mount can be screwed to the housing rings, you now have to insert two M3 threaded inserts...

 Then you can mount the servo with the two M3x6 countersunk screws …

-Connect the servo arm and push rod to the valve flap arm
+Connect servo arm and push rod to valve flap arm

-With the help of the servo arm, the push rod and the valve flap arm, the rotary movement of the servo is transmitted to the valve flap.
+With the help of the servo arm, the push rod and the valve flap arm, the rotary motion of the servo is transmitted to the valve flap.

 For installation you need the following parts.